Help us to improve by sharing your feedback about summer camp 2022!

-Ages: 4-13 (incoming Pre-K through 8th grade) - Campers will be divided up into three camps based on their age (see below for camp descriptions)
+Ages: 4-13 (incoming Pre-K* through 8th** grade in Fall 2023) - Campers will be divided up into three camps based on their age/grade (see bottom of page for descriptions)

 Location: Former Thomas Jefferson Elementary School, 250 Athens Blvd - Please park in the lots on Oakvale or Janes and enter through door 3